Why Elementary Education?

 Teaching is one of the most in-demand and rewarding professions.
 As an elementary school teacher, you'll help shape society by educating the next generation of leaders and innovators.
 Wheelock has a long tradition of preparing skilled and creative teachers who are passionate about making achievement possible for all children.

-In addition to a professional major in Elementary Education, you'll choose an Arts and Sciences major (American Studies, the Arts, Communications & Media Literacy, Psychology & Human Development, Humanities, Political Science and Global Studies, Juvenile Justice & Youth Advocacy, or Math/Science).
+In addition to a professional major in Elementary Education, you'll choose an Arts and Sciences major.
 This dual-major structure provides the strong command of literacy, math, science, social studies, technology, and the arts that you'll need to teach a variety of subjects.

 The program combines educational philosophy and theory with hands-on experience and practical skills.
 You'll explore the social history of teaching in America and how it has influenced education today.
 You will learn curriculum and child development within the context of how racial, cultural, ethnic, linguistic, and class differences affect children's maturity and advancement.
 You'll learn math and science in an accessible and engaging way through a series of integrated courses.